 - Assemble the pie by spreading the blackberry glacé over the bottom of graham cracker crust.

-- Then pour in the citrus filling and refrigerate overnight.
+- Next pour in the citrus filling and refrigerate overnight.
 The pie can keep refrigerated for up to three days before serving.

-- Prepare the whipped cream by beating the heavy cream, confectioners’ sugar, and vanilla on high speed until stiff peaks form.
+- Before serving, prepare the whipped cream by beating the heavy cream, confectioners’ sugar, and vanilla on high speed until stiff peaks form.

 - Spread the whipped cream over the pie before serving, or pipe along with edges with a pastry bag.